shahid-n/behavioural-cloning/README.md

 This was an exceptionally challenging project, and required the utilisation of many tricks and techniques to finally yield a model and associated training regimen that resulted in a successful lap round Track 1 in autonomous mode.
 Some of the keys to my personal success in this project are collected here in case others find them useful.

-_Data collection:_ perhaps one of the most surprising revelations was the most suitable input device for driving the car manually.
+_Data collection:_ perhaps one of the most surprising revelations was the best input device for driving the car manually.
 For the beta simulator, my recommendation is to pick a device in the following order of preference.
 1. touchpad
 2. mouse
 3. joystick or gamepad such as the Wii U Pro controller